UCF-HENAT/GeoOutageKG/README.md

 - [Ontology for Media Resources](https://www.w3.org/ns/ma-ont)

 All files including NTL and Outage Map imagery can be found on our OSF repository at https://doi.org/10.17605/OSF.IO/QVD8B.

+This project is licensed under the terms of the [MIT License](./LICENSE).